cassini1010/documentations/docs/pythonBuiltIns.md

 ## Sorted() and sort()

-Both of these functions use key as an argument where a callabe can be passed.
+Both of these functions use key as an argument where a callable can be passed.

 Syntax of argument for both the functions are as: